SirPepe/ornament/Readme.md

 - specialized syntax for every (or any specific) use case

 You can (and probably have to) therefore pick or write your own solutions for the above features.
-I would recommend that you
+I would recommend that you:

 - Build one or more base classes with essential logic for your use cases (eg. rendering logic)
 - Partially apply at least some decorators and/or transformers for your use case (eg. a variant of `@subscribe` that automatically subscribes to your global state container)